 - Support different device feature sets with each APK.
 (Dynamic Delivery)

 - Support different device resolutions

-- Support different regions by locale.
+- Support other regions by locale.

 Splitting the APKs based on OpenGL texture and platform versions is not available for now, but in the future, it may be.

 There are some known issues with bundles that you can read about on the official documentation and [Google Issue Tracker](https://issuetracker.google.com/issues?q=Android App Bundles).
 So, you might want to investigate further to see if they can affect your product in some way.